asplesa/Childcare-finderMS2/README.md

 1. As a **first time visitor** to the website, I want to know straight away what the website does.
 2. As a **parent** , I only want to know what childcare options are available in my area.
 I work long hours and have limited time to search.
 3. As the **site owner** I want to provide a platform for childcare providers to get in front of parents.
 This benefits me as businesses may wish to advertise by way of premium listings as traffic to the site grows.
-4. As a **childcare service provider** , I want to showcase my business to get more customers.
+4. As a **childcare service provider** , I want to showcase my business to get more customers so that I can fill all my available childcare spaces.
 5. As a **childcare service provider,** I also want to know who my competitors are.
-This will enable me to sell my business.
+This will enable me to improve my offering so that I out compete my competitors.

 **Scope**